-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance.
+The investment strategy guides investment decisions based on factors such as investment

-- The Portfolio must maintain, overall, a positive weighted average ESG Materiality rating when compared with the S&P 500 Index over rolling 12-month periods. - The Sub-Advisor must invest at least 50% of the portfolio in companies that have a strong ESG Materiality rating (1 to 3).
+• The Sub-Advisor must invest at least 50% of the portfolio in companies that have a strong ESG Materiality rating (1 to 3).
 Where necessary, the Sub-Advisor may assess companies that are not covered by its ESG Materiality Rating Model using its own research, or engage with companies that have low ESG Materiality Ratings for improvement, in order to achieve this 50% minimum commitment.